 This comprehensive Natural Resource Management Plan (NRMP) for Brookhaven National Laboratory (BNL) was built on the successful foundation of the Wildlife Management Plan for BNL, which it replaces.
-This update to the 2003 plan continues to build on successes and efforts to better understand the ecosystems and natural resources found on the BNL site.
+The NRMP continues to build on successes and efforts to better understand the ecosystems and natural resources found on the BNL site.
 The plan establishes the basis for managing the varied natural resources located on the 5,265-acre BNL site, setting goals and actions to achieve those goals.
-The planning of this document is based on the knowledge and expertise gained over the past 15 years by the Natural Resources management staff at BNL in concert with local natural resource agencies including the New York State Department of Environmental Conservation, Long Island Pine Barrens Joint Planning and Policy Commission, The Nature Conservancy, and others.
+The planning of this document is based on the knowledge and expertise gained over the past 20 years by the Natural Resources management staff at BNL in concert with local natural resource agencies including the New York State Department of Environmental Conservation, Long Island Pine Barrens Joint Planning and Policy Commission, the US Fish and Wildlife Service, and others.
 The development of this plan works toward sound ecological management that not only benefits BNL's ecosystems but also benefits the greater Pine Barrens habitats in which BNL is situated.
-This plan applies equally to the Upton Ecological and Research Reserve (Upton Reserve).
+This plan applies equally to the Upton Ecological and Research Reserve.
 Any difference in management between the larger BNL area and the Upton Reserve are noted in the text.